 - What if I am a graduate student pursuing two degrees, but only one is listed?
 First, check the “Degree” field drop down box at the top of the audit page.
 If the second degree is not there, contact your faculty adviser.

 - What is the “What If?”
 The “What If” allows a student to see how their completed and in-progress course work fulfills the requirements for a program they may be interested in.

-- How do I access a student’s degree audit?
+- How do I access a student's degree evaluation?
 Log into myUSF, click on the Adviser/Faculty Tab and select Degree Evaluation.

-- How do I find students in Degree Works?
+- How do I find a student's degree evaluation?
 You can find students three different ways.
 You can search by name, ID or select a student from a list of your advisees.

 - Search by list of advisees: After logging in, from the main page click on the down arrow for the Name field at the top left of the page to view a drop down list of your advisees.
 You can refresh the list anytime by pressing F5 on most keyboards, or right click on the page and select Reload if you are using Google Chrome or Refresh if you are using Internet Explorer.

 - Search by name: Click on the Find button in the top left hand corner of the main page.
 Enter the first and last name of the student in the appropriate fields at the top of the Find-A-Student window and press enter.
 The student should appear in the search results at the bottom of the Find-A-Student window.
 Click the “OK” button to generate an audit.